SoftwareAG/c8y-docs/src/documents/guides/reference/rest-implementation.html.md

     Time: hh:mm:ss±hh:mm
     Timestamp: YYYY-MM-DDThh:mm:ss±hh:mm

 To avoid ambiguity, all times and timestamps must include timezone information.
+Please take into account that the plus character "+" must be encoded as "%2B".

 ### <a name="error_reporting"></a>Error reporting